-The Internship Program ascribes to a Practitioner-Scholar Training Model which views training as an interactive, dynamic process that involves: self-reflection, integrating past experiences with new learning, meaningful engagement with professional role models, embracing challenges, and solidifying a professional identity.
+The Model used views training as an interactive, dynamic process that involves: self-reflection, integrating past experiences with new learning, meaningful engagement with professional role models, embracing challenges, and solidifying a professional identity.

 The Model integrates research and theory with practical, experiential learning.
 Interns are provided opportunities to practice skills associated with counseling center psychology work including clinical, liaison, supervision, training, outreach and consultation.
-Interns’ work is closely supervised and supported by seasoned professionals who bring years of practical experience.
-With this perspective in mind, interns are encouraged to apply scholarly inquiry and critical thinking to all facts of their work: clinical, outreach, consultation, supervision, training, and administrative; to stay abreast of current trends; and applying pertinent findings to their therapeutic work.
+Interns are encouraged to apply scholarly inquiry and critical thinking to all facts of their work: clinical, outreach, consultation, supervision, training, and administrative; to stay abreast of current trends; and applying pertinent findings to their therapeutic work.

-A respect for human diversity undergirds every aspect of functioning.
 To promote cultural competence, interns participate in a variety of activities and are encouraged to assess the impact of individual and cultural differences and worldview on human experiences.
-Differences and learning about one’s self are to be embraced and recognized as a lifelong process.
-SCS strives to establish a non-judging, safe place to explore the impact of worldview on clinical work.
+SCS strives to establish a non-judging, safe place to explore the impact of worldview on clinical work and embrace difficult dialogues with respect and grace.
 As interns view their work through a culturally-educated lens, the staff helps them to thoughtfully apply these understandings to professional practice.